 - 1 tablespoon granulated sugar

-- large pinch each citric acid and ginger (optional)
+- large pinch each citric acid and dried ginger (optional)

 - Dissolve yeast and sugar in warm water and set aside for about 10 minutes, until yeast becomes foamy.

-- Combine 2 cups white flour, whole wheat flour, salt and, if using, citric acid and ginger.
+- Combine 2 cups white flour with the whole wheat flour, salt, and if using, citric acid and ginger.

-- Form a ball.
-Grease a bowl with olive oil.
+- Grease a bowl with olive oil.
 Place dough ball in the bowl and turn right side up to coat entire ball in oil.
-Place a towel over the bowl and set bowl aside, preferably in a warm spot in the kitchen.
+Place a towel over the bowl and set bowl aside, preferable in a warm spot in the kitchen.
 Let the dough rise for about an hour and a half, or until nearly doubled in size.

 - Bring water to a boil in a pot and dissolve the baking soda.
 Drop in pretzels one or two at a time and boil for about a minute.
 Drain and transfer to a baking sheet.